Shrub74/ProjectGlorious/Skills.md

 ### Unsorted Ideas ###
 * **Demolitions**: Skill with explosives.
 Makes explosions happen on time, without mishaps.
 Without the Demolitions skill, use of explosives can be erratic, with premature explosions or explosions not happening at all.
+  * **Cartography**: Reveals a skeleton map of the dungeon at the beginning of a floor
+  * **Sense of Danger**: Shows a danger rating of a room happening, can show boss rooms maybe